guillaumepommey/guillaumepommey.github.io/_pages/about.md

 ------------------

-I am Assistant Professor of Economics at the **University degli Studi di Roma Tor Vergata** (Department of Economics and Finance).
+I am Assistant Professor of Economics at the **Università degli Studi di Roma Tor Vergata** (Department of Economics and Finance).

 I did my PhD at the **Paris School of Economics** under the supervision of [David Martimort](https://sites.google.com/site/martimortdavid/).